 The transportation industry does offer a complicated price structure when it involves moving commodities from one location to another.
 There is no standard price to move one pound of material from point A to B. Each carrier has a price to move a class of commodity to one specific point to another specific point.
 In the US, there are tens of thousands of points which can be either a shipping or receiving point.
 These points are used by carriers to determine the rate you will pay.
 Another major influence on the price of shipping items is the class of the commodity that you are shipping.
 These variables can make the decisions for a transportation manager very difficult when finding the best rate for a company’s shipping needs.

 Each item that is transported from one location to another is a commodity.
 There are thousands of commodities, and it would be impossible for a carrier to have pricing for each commodity that they ship.
 A classification system was introduced that simplified the pricing for carriers based on grouping together commodities of a similar nature, as it relates to their transportation.
-There are four primary classifications; the commodity's density, loadability and handling characteristics, the value of the commodity, and the susceptibility to damage.
+There are four primary classifications; the commodity's density, loadability, and handling characteristics, the value of the commodity, and the susceptibility to damage.
 Using the four classifications, commodities are then assigned to one of eighteen possible classes based on the classifications.
 The classes are identified from a low class of 50 to the highest class of 500.
 A rule of thumb is that the higher the class, the more expensive it is to ship.
 The classes are published annually as the National Motor Freight Classification (NMFC) by American Trucking Association (ATA) and the National Motor Freight Traffic Association (NMFTA).

 The lower classes of freight, i.e., class 50, is, in general, cheaper to ship than higher classes as it is probably easy to handle, relatively dense, and unlikely to damage.
 An example of a class 50 commodity, which is sometimes referred to as “clean freight”, would be iron, steel, bolts, screws etc., that can be contained on a standard size pallet, which is shrink-wrapped with no freight overhang, and weighing in the region of 1500 pounds or more per pallet.